Artist-Grade Technical Pens & Fineliners for Drawing

 For flower art with pens, like the examples below:

-You are welcome to visit my easy guide for drawing flowers.
+You are welcome to visit my guide for drawing flowers.

 Deleter is a manufacturer of art materials for manga artists and cartoonists.

-Neopiko Line 3 is another example for a great drawing pen with water-based pigment ink of top quality.
+Neopiko Line 3 is another example of a great drawing pen, with water-based pigment ink of top quality.

 Nib sizes: 8

-They come in 3 colors: black, grey and sepia.
+They come in 3 colors: black, gray, and sepia.

 Cartoon test: